Best deals on summer shoes at Amazon

 • Heavier than most neutral walking shoes

-• May feel overengineered for neutral walkers
+• May feel bulky or overbuilt for neutral walkers

-Men’s version | Women’s version
+Gender-specific models: Men’s version | Women’s version

 Nike Motiva